Skip to main content

 Authentication Guide

 Authentication is the foundation of the kagi CLI’s functionality.
 This comprehensive guide explains the two credential types, how they’re used, when each is required, and how to configure them securely.
+On a real terminal, the default setup path is:

 Authentication Overview